csWendy/-Dictionary-/README.md

 # -Dictionary-

+This project implemented C++ containers using binary search tree.
+It simulate standard C++ container map.
+Each element in the container has a Key element(KeyType) and a Value element(ItemType).
+Each Key is unique.
+Keys can be integers, string or more complex objects.
+Keys are comparable (operations ==, !=, >, <, >=, <= should be defined for keys).
+We can manipulate the container by the unique Keys.

 Below is the project discription by the course instructor:

 You should submit me Dictionary.h and Dictionary.cpp files.
 There should be declaration and implementation of Dictionary class template in these files.
 Dictionary class emulates the already existing C++ map container.
 Name “Dictionary” is actually taken from Python analog of C++ map.
 You are NOT allowed to use any implemented C++ containers.